5amCurfew/xtkt/README.md

 `xtkt` adds the following metadata to records

-* `_sdc_surrogate_key`: SHA256 of a record
-* `_sdc_natural_key`: the unique key identifier of the record at source
+* `_sdc_natural_key`: the unique identifier of the record at source
+* `_sdc_surrogate_key`: SHA256 of the record
 * `_sdc_timestamp`: a timestamp (R3339) at the time of the data extraction
+* `_sdc_unique_key`: the unique identifier of extraction of the record

 ### :pencil: Catalog

 A [catalog](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#catalog) is required for the extraction.
 Discovery of the catalog can be run using the `--discover` flag which creates the `<stream_name>_catalog.json` file.
-This can then be altered for the definition of the [*schema message*](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#schema-message) sent to your target.
-Running `xtkt` in discovery will overwite the existing catalog.
+This can then be altered for required schema validaiton.
+This schema is read and sent as the [*schema message*](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#schema-message) to your target.
+Running `xtkt` in `--discovery` will update an existing catalog if new properties are detected.

 Schema detection is naive using the data type of the first non-null value detected per property when generating the catalog.